usc-isi-i2/t2wml-api/docs/grammar.md

 Would return the string “No-Fire-Maybe-Water-implies-Q6581072-Q6581097”

 Concat does not preserve row/column source information.
-This means that concat does not return information for highlighting in the spreadsheet, unlike string modifiers. (for example, if you define item in your template to be concat(something), you won’t get blue highlighting)
+This means that concat does not return information for highlighting in the spreadsheet, unlike string modifiers. (for example, if you define subject in your template to be concat(something), you won’t get blue highlighting)

 ### Miscellaneous